Field Day -- June 2024

 N6MI/6

 My name is J. Scott Bovitz.
-I work in Los Angeles.
+My call sign is N6MI.
+I work in downtown Los Angeles.
 I operate amateur radio (ham radio) contests from multiple California counties and grid squares.
-My call sign is N6MI.

 In the 1990s and early 2000s, I operated portable from a pickup truck.
 I replaced the passenger seat with radios.
 In addition to a yagi at 30 feet on a push-up mast, I sometimes inflated a commercial blimp to raise a long wire antenna.